 There is almost no limit to what you can identify as a cost object as long as you can find a way to assign costs to it.
-The most important aspect of determining a cost object is the ability to assign costs in order to get a complete picture to plan, make decisions and perform controlling activities.
+The most critical aspect of determining a cost object is the ability to allocate costs in order to get a complete picture to plan, make decisions, and perform controlling activities.

 All costs related to a cost object are either direct costs or indirect costs.

 A direct cost is a cost that is easy to trace to a cost object.
-For an accounting or law firm, it is easy to trace the number of hours and cost of working on a client because all staff is required to assign their time to clients throughout the work week.
+For an accounting or law firm, it is easy to determine the number of hours and cost of working on a client because all staff is required to assign their time to clients throughout the work week.

-Supervisors at the Boeing plant are supervising employees working on several different projects and it is impractical to track his or her time to each individual plane.
-Some materials are so insignificant that the cost of tracking how much glue goes into a product outweighs the benefit of knowing the cost of glue per unit.
+Supervisors at the Boeing plant are supervising employees working on several different projects, and it is impractical to track his or her time to each individual plane.
+Some materials are so insignificant that the cost of monitoring how much glue goes into a product outweighs the benefit of knowing the cost of glue per unit.

 Sometimes it is possible for a cost to be a direct cost for one cost object and an indirect cost for another object.
-For example if my cost object is the marketing department, costs associated with marketing salaries are a direct cost which are easy to assign to the marketing department.
+For example, if my object is the marketing department, costs associated with marketing salaries are a direct cost, which is easy to assign to the marketing department.

-Types of Businesses, Product Costs and Period Costs
+Types of Businesses, Product Costs, and Period Costs